HelloAlexPan/verbose-listops/README.md

 ## HIGHLY EXPERIMENTAL — WIP

-Basically, this is a very hard, novel ML eval that generated using a very complex agentic system.
+Basically, this is a very hard, novel ML eval wherein the test dataset is generated through a very complex agentic system.

 ## Overview